Fellowship Director: Dr. Brian Drake (Acting)

 Towards the second half of this first year, and depending on the trainee’s ability and learning curve, he/she will be encouraged to take on the lead as first operator on most of the cases, once again under the assistance of a supervisor who will passively guide him/her.
 The trainee will be encouraged to perform clinical research.
 Initial projects would include a case report or case series, depending essentially on the level of preparedness of the trainee.

 This year is offered when the trainee starts the first year of the program at the level of training that requires him/her to learn the basic techniques of catheter and/or needle manipulation in the first year.
 The second year clinical fellow will continue focus on the aforementioned activities of the first year, in addition to becoming the first operator in most of the procedures that the training program offers.
 He/she will continue to be responsible for providing training to the diagnostic neuroradiology fellow performing diagnostic cerebral angiography, diagnostic spinal angiography, and other fluoroscopy and CT guided procedures.

 ***Applicants must have proven previous experience with cerebral angiograms or neuro catheter procedures described in their CV.
-If not, applicant must have completed two years of a diagnostic neuroradiology fellowship to be eligible for the interventional neuroradiology fellowship.
+If not, applicant must have completed a diagnostic neuroradiology fellowship to be eligible for the interventional neuroradiology fellowship.